 In SaaS companies in the very wide band from ~$1m to $40m ARR or so, the debate over Quarterly vs. Monthly Quotas comes up all the time.

-And if you do move to Quarterly Quotas — you’ll probably hate it as a Founder.
+But if you do move to Quarterly Quotas — at least for the first few quarters, you’ll probably hate it as a Founder.
+And often, see worse results.
 Because you’ll almost immediately move to a pattern whereby each quarter, you see 15-25-60.
-I.e., of the quarterly quota, you close say 15% in the first month, 25% in the second month, and 60% in the final month.
+I.e., of the quarterly quota, you close, say, 15% in the first month, 25% in the second month, and 60% in the final month.
 The larger your ACV, the more extreme the ratio.
 The more transactional your sale, the less extreme it will be.
 But it won’t be 33/33/33, I can guarantee you that, once you move over.

 Let’s be clear — once you move to Quarterly Quotas, you’ll see more revenue slide to the last month of the quarter.
+I’ve never seen it play out otherwise.
 Your stress will likely go up.
 Because your real visibility (not Sony Baloney Pipeline visibility, but real visibility), will go down.

 So what’s to do?